 Frequency conversion of non-classical light emitted by a cold atomic quantum memory

 Optical quantum memories usually emit photons in the visible-near IR region of the electromagnetic spectrum.
 Translating back and forth the wavelength of these photons towards the telecom window around 1550nm can be useful for two reasons.
 First, light at telecom wavelengths exhibits the lowest possible losses in optical fibers and second, it allows to connect quantum memories of different atomic species, dealing with light at different wavelengths.

-In this experiment we changed the frequency of the photons emitted by a quantum memory based on laser-cooled Rubidium atoms from 780nm to 1552nm.
+In these experiments we studied the frequency conversion (from 780nm to 1552nm) of the single photons emitted by a quantum memory based on laser-cooled Rubidium atoms.
 The conversion process applied difference frequency generation, and took place in a non-linear waveguide.
 Thanks to the high conversion efficiency and the low noise of the quantum frequency conversion device, we managed to show that the non-classical behaviour of the light emitted by the quantum memory is preserved after the frequency conversion of the photons.
 This is an important step towards the connection of different quantum memories through telecommunication channels.

 - ERC starting grant